samroberton/bureaucracy/doc/Tutorial.md

-Our UI handlers use exactly the same mechanism: we'll see exactly how this works later on, but for now, it's sufficient to know that when we define a function that renders a view, we should have it take `dispatch` as a parameter, and implement all its event handlers by calling `(dispatch ::some-event &optional-event-args)`.
+Our UI handlers use exactly the same mechanism: we'll see exactly how this works later on, but for now, it's sufficient to know that when we define a function that renders a view, we should have it take `dispatcher` as a parameter, and implement all its event handlers by calling `(dispatcher ::some-event &optional-dispatcher-arg)`.

 ## View hierarchies